lydiabower/blog/_posts/2017-11-23-trussle-stories-the-account-manager.md

 author: Lydia Bower
 date: '2017-11-23 T00:00:00.000Z'
 ---
 Millions of homeowners are paying more than they need to for their mortgage, and we want to help those people switch to a more suitable deal.
-For may of them, the stress and hassle of finding a mortgage the first time round puts them off switching - even when they could be saving thousands.
+For many of them, the stress and hassle of finding a mortgage the first time round puts them off switching - even when they could be saving thousands.

 We caught up with Milton, a buy-to-let landlord with a property in Sheffield, who used Trussle to make remortgaging a hassle-free experience.